pip-services/pip-services-docs/content/en/python/data/_index.md

 pip install pip_services3_data
 ```

-As an example, lets implement persistence for the following data object.
+As an example, lets implement persistence for the following data object:

 ```python
 class Dummy(IStringIdentifiable):